 Have a read aloud day.

 Maybe this is already how you homeschool, but instead of the narrative history books or biographies, read something fun.
 Maybe Wind in the Willows or Jungle Book or another good story.
 Make some tea and cookies.
-Read more about that HERE.
+Read more about fun aloud ideas you can even use with wiggly kids, if that’s your challenge .
 Another place for information about reading aloud with your kids is Read Aloud Revival.

 Leave the house and do something.